Accounting and Finance

 Careers / Further study

-This course makes an ideal launch pad for a career in finance, management, accountancy, banking, personal and corporate finance and IT - in both private and public sector organisations.
+This course makes an ideal launch pad for careers in investment, accountancy, banking, personal and corporate finance, in both private and public sector organisations.

-Our graduates are Accountants, Auditors, Business Analysts, Investment Consultants, Stock Controllers, Tax Assistants and Teachers.
-Recent graduates secured roles with Ernst and Young, Airbus, Lloyds Banking Group, Amazon, New Look and Coutts.
+Recent graduates have secured roles with PWC, Ernst and Young, Hargreaves Lansdown, HSBC, Airbus, Lloyds Banking Group, Amazon and Intel.

-Further study at UWE Bristol is also an option, with many graduates progressing to Masters level courses in accounting related areas.
+Further study at UWE Bristol is also an option, with many graduates progressing to Masters level courses in accounting and finance related areas.

 Our award-winning careers service will develop your employment potential through career coaching and find you graduate jobs, placements and global opportunities.